-Financial 2021 2020 Change
+Financial 2022 2021 Change

-EBITDA £17.2m £6.7m £10.5m
+EBITDA 1 £17.3m £17.2m £0.1m

-Profit before tax £12.2m £0.4m £11.8m
+Profit before tax £13.5m £12.2m £1.3m

-Net debt (£17.5m) (£32.9m) £15.4m
+Net debt (£10.9m) (£17.5m) £6.6m

-Free cash £13.3m £7.0m £6.3m
+Free cash 2 £17.4m £13.3m £4.1m

 Operational

-Services 'good' or above with regulator 86% 86% -
+Services 'good' or above with regulator 3 85% 86% (1)

-Services with registered manager 97% 87% 10
+Services with registered manager 4 90% 97% (7)

-Services with over 85% QoL score 41% 22% 19
+Services with over 90% QoL score 5 38% 41% (3)

 The above key performance indicators are used by the Board on a monthly basis to monitor the ongoing performance of the business from both a financial and non-financial perspective.
 The financial information is obtained from monthly management accounts which are also used to compile these financial statements.
-Operational management continue to implement additional quality controls in order to address the increased scope of the inspections being undertaken by the regulators and it is pleasing to see a significant increase in the number of services achieving over 85% in our internal quality of life audit scores.
-Our 'good' or above percentage in England stood at 76% compared with a national average of 80%.
+Operational management continue to implement additional quality controls in order to address the increased scope of the inspections being undertaken by the regulators and during the year decided to increase the internal quality of life benchmark target score from 85% to 90% to respond to these regulator changes.
+Our 'good' or above percentage stood at 85% slightly lower than in the prior year.
 We have three services with individual CQC outstanding ratings and one service, The Hawthorns with an overall rating of Outstanding.